 Planning to Build Something this Spring?

 Complete landscapes take weeks to plan and most companies are booked months in advance.
-Pool builders and stone masons are known to book 8-12 months in advance, (the good ones anyways), and nobody wants to deal with a bad one!
+Pool builders and stone masons are known to book 8-12 months in advance, (the good ones anyway).
+Nobody wants to deal with a bad one!
 The best Landscape Designers charge for their time, so ask them up-front what the service charge range is to avoid surprises.
 Famous designers often charge $5-10k to show up, (deposit normally), but most are in the $250-500 range.
-If they are coming out for free it is time to temper your excitement at discovering the deal of the century and ask yourself why are they working for free?
+If they are coming out for free it is time to temper your excitement.
+Ask yourself why are they working for free?
 Who is paying for the service and why?

-Anything discount is marked down for a reason, and just about everything in this world is worth what you pay for it.
-Yes, that Kia looks a lot like the Mercedes c250– but when buying the Kia for a fraction of the price you really should have different expectations.
+Anything discount is marked down for a reason.
+Just about everything in this world is worth what you pay for it.
+Yes, that Kia looks a lot like the Mercedes — but when buying the Kia for a fraction of the price you really should have different expectations.
 Will the Kia take punishment?
-Will it Handle?
+Does it Handle?
 Will it have power and reliability– I would warrant the guess that the two are going to give very different ownership experiences.

 Decks and Outbuildings;

 People consistently underestimate lead time for decks and cabanas.
-If you are putting up a building or high end deck, you really should get permits, which means 3-4 weeks longer.
+If you are building or high-end deck, you should get permits, which means 3-4 weeks longer.
 From the decision to build a deck or pavilion with outdoor kitchen, you should allow about 6-9 weeks to plan and await the building crew.
-From putting your down payment down to work starting.
-If you are the type to interview and interrogate 5 or 10 companies before you even pull the trigger, you may want to add 5 weeks.
+From putting your down to begin work it will take weeks, not days.
+If you are the type to interview 5 or 10 companies before you even pull the trigger, you may want to add 5 more weeks.